DmitriiLipuntsov/WeatherApp/README.md

 Development Time: Approximately 10 hours.
 Design: The project focused more on functionality rather than design aesthetics.
 Further improvements in design and layout adaptation for different screen sizes are needed.
 Data Management: More detailed work is required on data storage, testing, performance optimization, and memory leaks.
+Architecture: Utilized MVVM architecture along with a reactive repository approach.
+Abstraction: Due to the nature of the project being a test project with no planned future expansions, abstraction and code modularity were not given extensive attention.